oslabs-beta/VaaS/README.md

 <br/>

 ## Getting Started
-If you are interested in trying out VaaS, please check out our [SETUP](/SETUP.md) guide.
+If you are interested in trying out VaaS, please check out our [SETUP](/SETUP.md) guide for instructions on how to get started with a small Minikube cluster.

+These instructions should also be highly relevant to anyone attempting to deploy such a cluster to a cloud provider.

 <br/>